GabrielRamirez/Wordpres-Dev/README.md

 # Development WordPress Website

-This repository contains the configuration files for setting up a development WordPress website using Docker containers.
-The version of WordPress used is "3".
+This repository contains the configuration files for setting up a development WordPress website using Docker Compose.
+The WordPress version used is the latest available.

 ## Services